-Base game of Mage Knight comes with four heroes (I’m going to use the word hero, although they often act anti-heroic) and expansions add three more, for a total number of seven.
-This article is an overview of Mage Knight heroes, their deed decks and their personal skills.
+The base game of Mage Knight comes with four heroes (I’m going to use the word hero, although they often act anti-heroic) and expansions add three more, for a total number of seven.
+This article is an overview of Mage Knight heroes, their deed decks, and their personal skills.

-Saying goes that pictures speak louder than words, so there’s an image of every card and skill, so you can better understand it’s ability – just read the text.
+The saying goes that pictures speak louder than words, so there’s an image of every card and skill, so you can better understand its ability – just read the text.

 The Deed deck

 The standard deed deck consists of 16 basic action cards.
 Each of the characters has 2 of those cards replaced with a stronger version of them.
 First, let’s take a look at what the base actions are.